theturboturnip/harper/packages/web/src/routes/docs/contributors/author-a-rule/+page.md

 ## Test Your Changes

-To test your rule, write out an example of the error it looks for in a test file at the root of the Harper monorepo.
+To test your rule, first write out an example of the error it looks for in a test file at the root of the Harper monorepo.

 ```markdown title="test.md"
 This is an test of the `an_a` rule.